 General

-Agree on a follow-up mechanism and success measures
+Agree on a follow-up mechanism and success measures.

-Maintain a channel to provide feedback to further enhance the process and document those changes whenever applicable
+Maintain a channel to provide feedback to further enhance the process and document those changes whenever applicable.

 Observations:

 With early engagement mechanisms in place as well as platforms for regular communications and exchanges of views, there may not be a need for a standing follow-up mechanism at this stage.
 Furthermore, it is the expectation that ATRT3 will review improvements and assess effectiveness of GAC early engagement in the GNSO PDP.